MichalTarnacki/_tennis_court_reservations/README.md

 # _tennis_court_reservations
 >author: Michał Tarnacki

-**In this program you can make, cancel, print and save reservations.**
+**In this program an user can make, cancel, print and save reservations.**

-Main menu provides user following options:
+Let's us take a look at the main menu:

 	What do you want to do:
 	1.Make a reservation